Hendersonville Real Estate

 Hendersonville is a lake town, so that means much of the local attractions revolve around boating, catching and eating seafood, and spending time in the great outdoors.
 But there are other things to do, too.
 Fine restaurants, great shopping opportunities, golf, bowling, and other family-friendly activities are plentiful.
+Some great places to eat in Hendersonville are Rancho Cantina, and for a delicious dessert try Mojo Cookie Dough and Creamery.
 Of course, Nashville is just a quick drive down Interstate 65, which means more shopping, dining, entertainment, and, of course, live music.

 Whether you are hanging out with co-workers after work, looking for something fun to do with the kids, or you just need a great place to hang out with your significant other, Hendersonville Strike & Spare is the perfect location.
 Bowling is available daily, as late as 2 a.m. on some nights, and several local leagues play there.
 While you are bowling, enjoy a meal or drink at Conway’s Bar and Grill or visit Circus World, a kid-friendly area that features trampolines, laser tag, bumper cars, roller skating, and more.